 St. Helena's graves tell the story of those early years and include Col. John Barnwell (1671-1724), a famed fighter in early Indian wars in the Carolinas who tried to establish better relations with the Yemassee after the war.

 During the Revolutionary War, two British officers were killed in a battle near Port Royal and are buried in the churchyard.
 Most days, small British flags adorn these graves.
-Also buried there is Declaration of Independence signer and judge Thomas Heyward Jr. (1746-1809).

 During the Civil War, the interior of the church was gutted and turned into a hospital for U.S. troops occupying Beaufort.
 After the war, sailors from the USS New Hampshire, which was anchored in Beaufort during the war, donated an altar to the church that is still used today.
 Confederate Gen. Richard Anderson is also buried in the cemetery.